gotchoices/MyCHIPs/doc/learn-protocol.md

 ![use-cons](uml/use-cons.svg)

-When chits are created as part of a distributed lift, validating signatures will normally propagate around the lift circuit in the downstream (foil to stock) direction.
+When chits are created as part of a distributed lift, validating signatures will propagate around the lift circuit in the downstream (typically foil to stock) direction.
 So the foil holder on any given tally will usually get the signature before the stock holder.
 As they attempt to reach consensus on chit order, the signature will naturally get shared with the stock.